serokell/blog-posts/Alex and Happy Part 1/article.md

 $ stack install happy
 ```

-We will use a `package.yaml` file for our project configuration.
+We will create a `package.yaml` file for our project configuration.
 Use your favorite text editor to initialize `package.yaml` with the following:

 ```yaml